 Do you suffer from concussion symptoms?
 Or do you think you might have a concussion?
-If so, you’ll be glad to know that High Definition Physical Therapy is recognized as a leading concussion clinic in Denver, CO.
+If so, you’ll be glad to know that High Definition Physical Therapy is recognized as a leading physical therapy concussion clinic in Denver, CO.

 We are on the cutting edge of research and technology regarding patients who have been concussed due to a sports or auto accident.
 We work directly with athletic trainers and doctors to fashion a healthcare treatment plan for a fast and safe recovery.

 Fortunately, in Colorado, you can talk to a physical therapist as a first line of care for a concussion.
-Talk to one of our concussion specialists today by scheduling a free consultation at High Definition Physical Therapy:
+Talk to one of our concussion specialists today by scheduling a free phone consultation at High Definition Physical Therapy:

 How We Treat Concussions in Denver, CO

-How Does Concussion Occur?
+How Does a Concussion Occur?

 Many people think of a concussion as a sudden, one-time traumatic event.
 However, a concussion is due to a series of metabolic (biochemical) changes in the brain that are set off by the traumatic event.